Blog – Posted on Tuesday, Feb 04

 2. A Separate Peace by John Knowles

-One of the most quietly impactful novels you’ll find on an AP English reading list, A Separate Peace centers on a complicated friendship between two adolescent boys.
+One of the most quietly impactful young adult books you’ll find on an AP English reading list, A Separate Peace centers on a complicated friendship between two adolescent boys.
 Gene and Finny are roommates at the quintessentially northeastern Devon School, where they become thick as thieves despite their very different personalities.
 But as the shy, unathletic Gene grows jealous of Finny’s easy confidence, he’s driven to do something unforgivable — after which their lives will ever be the same.
 Set against the sobering backdrop of WWII, A Separate Peace makes universal themes of loyalty and loss of innocence seem incredibly personal, and ensures this story is one the reader will never forget.

 3. A Series of Unfortunate Events by Lemony Snicket

 No one can balance absurdity and tragedy quite like Lemony Snicket.
-His talents are on full display in A Series of Unfortunate Events, thirteen unrelentingly dark yet deliciously readable books about the luckless Baudelaire children.
+His talents are on full display in A Series of Unfortunate Events, thirteen unrelentingly dark yet deliciously readable young adult books about the luckless Baudelaire children.
 Their troubles begin with their parents’ deaths and their adoption by Count Olaf, the notorious (albeit ridiculous) villain of the series who assumes a new identity in each book — all in pursuit of the Baudelaires’ vast fortune, which always seems just out of reach.

 4. A Wizard of Earthsea by Ursula K. Le Guin

-We wouldn’t leave this landmark novel from one of SFF’s best authors off the list.
+We wouldn’t leave this landmark young adult book from one of SFF’s best authors off the list.
 A Wizard of Earthsea presents the origin story of Ged, a boy with magical powers who must attend wizard school on an island (henceforth establishing this classic YA fantasy premise).
 Though Ged’s gifts impress his teachers and fellow students, he struggles to control them, and one day a spell gone awry releases a vicious “shadow creature” that attacks him.
 Ged recovers and graduates with his wizard’s staff, but the shadow pursues him, a looming threat over everything he does.
 Our hero eventually recognizes that he has seriously disrupted the equilibrium of the universe — and that he must do everything he can to make it right.

 5. A Wrinkle in Time by Madeleine L'Engle

-This mind-bending, genre-defying YA novel recounts the fantastical adventures of young Meg Murry, her brother Charles Wallace, and their neighbor Calvin on their mission to save the Murry siblings’ father.
+This mind-bending, genre-defying teenage book recounts the fantastical adventures of young Meg Murry, her brother Charles Wallace, and their neighbor Calvin on their mission to save the Murry siblings’ father.
 With the help of a supernatural trio of women, they “tesser” through space and time to strange settings on many different planets, each of which teaches them something new.
 But when they encounter the dark forces of the universe, will the children be able to overpower them and bring Dr. Murry back to Earth?
 Utterly unpredictable yet with perfectly calibrated characterization, A Wrinkle in Time absolutely lives up to its Newbery-winning legacy.

 6. All the Bright Places by Jennifer Niven